delanoe/purescript-gargantext/README.md

 <!-- TODO: Discuss punctuation -->

-Gargantext allows you to define n-grams interactively in your browser and explore the relationships they uncover across a corpus of text.
+Gargantext allows you to define and refine n-grams interactively in your browser and explore the relationships they uncover across a corpus of text.

-Various metrics can be applied to n-grams, the most common of which is the number of times an n-gram appears in a document.
+Various metrics can be applied to n-grams, the most common of which is the number of times an n-gram appears in a document (occurrences).
+GarganText uses extensively the cooccurrences: times 2 n-grams appear in same context of text.

 ## Glossary

 document
 : One or more texts comprising a single logical document field
-: A portion of a document, e.g. `title`, `abstract`, `body` corpus
+: A portion of a document or metadata, e.g. `title`, `abstract`, `body` corpus
-: A collection of documents
+: A collection of documents as set (with no repetition) n-gram/ngram
-n-gram/ngram
 : A word or words to be indexed, consisting of `n` words.
   This technically includes skip-grams, but in the general case